gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 opportunities for assessing specific patterns in variables, relationships between variables, and for generally understanding the responses obtained.
 There are many different types of plots and each can enhance certain features of data.
-We will start with a "fun" display, called a *table plot*, to help us understand some aspects of the results from a double-blind randomized clinical trial investigating a treatment for rheumatoid arthritis that has the categorical response variable introduced previously.
-These data are available in the ``Arthritis`` data set available in the ``vcd`` package [@R-vcd].
+We will start with a "fun" display, called a *tableplot*, to help us understand some aspects of the results from a double-blind randomized clinical trial investigating a treatment for rheumatoid arthritis that has the categorical response variable introduced previously.
+\index{tableplot}
+These data are available
+in the ``Arthritis`` data set available in the ``vcd`` package [@R-vcd].
+\index{R packages!\textbf{vcd}}
 There were $n=84$ subjects, with some demographic information recorded along with the ``Treatment`` status (*Treated*, *Placebo*) and whether the